How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Is automatically deprovisioned or restricted when conditions change.

-For example, when a nurse ends a rotation, PIAM revokes their access to the previous ward’s medication room—even if their badge still works elsewhere.
+Example: When a nurse ends a rotation, PIAM revokes their access to the previous ward’s medication room—even if their badge still works elsewhere.

 2. Dynamic, Role-Based and Attribute-Based Access Control